sneakysneak/docs/pages/templates/04-adding-custom-fields.md

 | Display Name | This is the “friendly” name as it will be shown in the user interface. |
 | Description | You can optionally describe the field and provide documentation, for example how it is used. |
 | Data Type | You can optionally define a data type for your field.
 If it is datetime then add the subtype to allow for type conversions between differnt standards. |

+## Adding Fields Using Json Example

+As well as being able to add fields manually one-by-one if you have a Json example of the request or response then this can be used to auto-add additional or custom fields.

+Simply take the 'spy glass' icon and paste in the Json example.
+Any not aleady existing will be added.